cyberuna/AI-Starter-Kit-OnFHIR/Chapter6-PowerBI/ReadMe.md

 ## Option 2: Connect to Azure API for FHIR
 This option shows how to connect and analyze FHIR data stored in Azure API for FHIR from Power BI desktop.

+## Option 2.1: Using FHIR connector
+* Open Power BI Desktop
+* Click GetData, search for "FHIR", select FHIR and Click Connect
+* Enter the URL of the FHIR server: https://<myfhir>.azurehealthcareapis.com.
+Query for the FHIR server is optional.
+Click OK.
+* Click Sign in for Azure Active Directory Authentication.
+The connector also supports "Anonymous" for FHIR servers with no access controls.
+* Select the resources you are interested in and click Transform.
+* Use Power Query to parse the json and prepare the data.
+See Option 3 below.
+* Analyze and visualize using Power BI

+## Option 2.2: Using M code
 * Open Power BI Desktop
 * Go to Menu --> Edit Queries --> Edit Queries --> Advanced Editor and paste the following: